Section: Joe’s Life

 What’s the saying, you are as young as you feel?
 I certainly hope not, as I feel like I was run over by a damn tractor-trailer; wait a minute I was.
 That however is another tale for another time.
 For now lets just say, me, Evel Knievel and the Six Million Dollar Man have a lot in common.

-If you are from the generation that doesn’t remember or never heard of Mister Knievel and/or the Six Million Dollar Man Google them.
+[Bloggers note: If you are from the generation that doesn’t remember or never heard of Mister Knievel and/or the Six Million Dollar Man Google them.]

 Now days my enemies have either been defeated or no longer can be found.
 There is only one that keeps me in anguish.
 My enemy’s name is Cold.
 Cold is the northern child of Mother Nature.

 Yep the older I get the stronger my enemy becomes.
 I don’t care who you are I’m not coming outside to face Cold unless it’s a matter of life and death.
-Like I told the Queen pictured above, “it ain’t happening Darling.”
+Like I told Snow Bunny “It ain’t happening Darling.”

 You see Cold brings about pain I would rather forget and there is nothing anyone can do to stop that pain once it starts.